mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquebizdoc-1-0-0.md

 ### Out-of-Scope

 The following topics are out-of-scope:
-- Descriptions of any specific design, implementation, or deployment details for any particular software platform that might support the "BlueToqueTools Business Document" DID Method.
+- Descriptions of any implementation-specific design, implementation, or deployment details for any particular software platform that might support the "BlueToqueTools Business Document" DID Method.

 ### Intended Audience